We take responsibility for the green transition

 About us

-We measure, track, and reduce our climate footprint.
-Our climate footprint is both an internal responsibility and a benchmark for our contribution to the green transition.
-It reflects how we organize our activities, prioritize our efforts, and understand our role in society.
-Since 2019, we have systematically measured, tracked, and worked to reduce our footprint to build a robust data foundation for targets and actions and to ensure transparency about our climate efforts.
+We will measure, track, and manage our climate footprint.
+Our climate footprint is not just an internal responsibility – it is also a benchmark for how we contribute to the green transition.
+Our footprint reflects the way we organize our activities, prioritize our efforts, and understand our role in society.
+Since 2019, we have been working actively and systematically to measure, track, and manage our carbon footprint.
+We do this to establish a solid data foundation for our reduction targets and initiatives and to ensure transparency regarding our climate efforts.

-The climate accounts are prepared in accordance with the internationally recognized Greenhouse Gas (GHG) Protocol.
-This ensures consistent and credible reporting of all six greenhouse gases as CO₂ equivalents (CO₂e), categorized as Scope 1 (direct emissions), Scope 2 (indirect emissions from purchased energy), and Scope 3 (other indirect emissions from our value chain).
+The climate report has been prepared in accordance with the internationally recognized Greenhouse Gas Protocol (GHG).
+It ensures consistent and reliable reporting of all seven greenhouse gases, converted to CO₂ equivalents (CO₂e), broken down into Scope 1 (our own direct emissions), Scope 2 (indirect emissions from the energy we purchase), and Scope 3 (other indirect emissions from our value chain).

-The Science Based Targets initiative (SBTi) – a collaboration between WWF, the UN Global Compact, the World Resources Institute, and CDP (Carbon Disclosure Project) – is a non-profit initiative that builds on the Paris Agreement and the Greenhouse Gas (GHG) Protocol.
-It encourages companies to set binding reduction targets aligned with climate science.
+The Science Based Targets Initiative (SBTi) is a partnership established between WWF, the UN Global Compact, the World Resources Institute, and CDP (Carbon Disclosure Project).
+It is a non-profit initiative that builds directly on the temperature targets of the Paris Agreement and the Greenhouse Gas (GHG) Protocol and aims to encourage companies to set binding reduction targets in line with climate science and the Paris Agreement.

-With 2022 as our base year, we commit to:
+Our SBTi target is that, using 2022 as the base year, we commit to:

 Science Based Targets initiative (SBTi)

-Among the first law firms in Denmark, Poul Schmith/Kammeradvokaten's climate targets have been validated by the independent and most recognised global climate standard for companies, the Science Based Targets initiative (SBTi).
+Among the first law firms in Denmark, Poul Schmith's climate targets have been validated by the independent and most recognised global climate standard for companies, the Science Based Targets initiative (SBTi).

-In continuation of our climate accounts and joining the Science Based Targets initiative, we have launched a wide range of initiatives to help us contribute to the green transition:
+Following on from our climate accounts and our commitment to the Science Based Targets initiative, we have launched a wide range of initiatives designed to help us reduce our overall carbon footprint:

 Focus on energy efficiency.
-We are committed to reducing our electricity, district heating and cooling consumption through energy-efficient operations and conscious choices in our headquarters in Copenhagen and Aarhus.
-Since 2021, we have hedged almost 100% of our expected annual electric-ity consumption at our locations by purchasing certificates from renewable energy sources.
-Our headquarters in Copenhagen also has solar panels on the roof.
+We are working to reduce our consumption of electricity, district heating and district cooling through energy-efficient operations and conscious choices at our offices in Copenhagen and Aarhus.
+Since 2021, we have offset 100% of our expected annual electricity consumption at our sites by purchasing certificates from renewable energy sources.
+Solar panels have also been installed on the roofs of both offices.

 Real ESG Reporting